RA Conference FAQ's

 6. Are there awards?

 Yes, awards will be given during the closing ceremony of our conference.
-Awards will be given for the top 5 traditional programs and the top pick-me-up program for visiting presenters and the top 2 traditional programs and the top pick-me-up program for presenters from UNI.
+Awards will be given for the top 5 traditional programs, the top pick-me-up program, and other awards possible as well.
 In addition, awards will be given to the top 3 participant groups in both the planned and on-site case studies.